finance calculator

 How to use this calculator

-1. Enter your current balance and current APR.
+1. Enter your current balance and your existing card’s APR.

-2. Enter the promo APR and promo length for the new card, plus the post-promo APR.
+2. Enter the promo APR and promo length (in months) for the new balance transfer card, along with the post‑promo APR.

 Inputs explained